awslabs/aws-virtual-application-management/docs/user-guide/sidebarAppStreamImages.md

 # AppStream Images

 The Appstream Images page allows the user to view a list of images which have been created within the solution.
-It provides the user with a button to create images (see [Create New Appstream Images within VAM](#creating-appstream-images)).
+From this page, a user is able to define and launch new images (see [Create New Appstream Images within VAM](#creating-appstream-images)).

 With each images listed, the user will note the following data:

-**Image name**\
+**Image name**: unique name for an image\
-**Image status**: including 'Available', 'Processing' or 'Error'
+**Image status**: image build status, including 'Available', 'Processing' or 'Error'

 Each image listing also provides the following actions: